 The first release was pressed on vinyl (only 30 copies) by a small company of friends who made them one by one.
 It was fun to have it made but obviously it was not economical in any way.
 It was also the first digital release we’ve made.

-I met a couple of lovely people who were working for iMusican, they knew the label and told me about iMusician's distribution offerings.
-When we just started, we were wondering how we could get distributed, cause it seemed like we would have to be a solid label in order to work with a distribution company.
-So releasing via iMusician was way easier than I anticipated distribution would be.
+I’ve met a couple of lovely people working for iMusican , they knew the label and told me about iMusician.
+When we just started we were wondering how we could get distributed, cause it seemed like we would have to be a solid label in order to work with a distribution company, so releasing via iMusician was way easier than I anticipated distribution would be.

-How did you finance the label?
-What budgeting advice would you give to someone who wants to start their own label? (crowdfunding, investing their own money, investors, start with no money...)
+How did you finance the label ?
+What would you advise someone who wants to start their own in terms of budget ? (crowdfunding, own money, investors, start with no money...)

-We are super DIY so we always invested whatever we could from our own pockets.
-Sometimes even the income from our band went straight to the label.
+We are super DIY so we always invested whatever we could from our own pockets, and sometimes even the income from our band went straight to the label.
 Luckily for us, the lo-fi look really suits the general vibe so it’s half intended and half from circumstances.

-For our events, we got some support from Musicboard Berlin.
+For our events we got some support for Musicboard Berlin

-The closest thing we ever did to a contract was when we approached a band (Palm Squirrel) after their gig and asked them if they wanted to be on the label.
-They said yes and we all licked our palms and had a good handshake, but that was pre-COVID!
+The closest thing we ever did to a contract was when we approached a band (Palm Squirrel) after their gig and asked them if they wanted to be on the label, they said yes and we all licked our palms and had a good handshake, but that was pre-covid19!

 We don’t really have contracts, the artists own the rights to their music and they also pay for their own physical copies.
-We usually pay for the number of copies we want to have with us for sale/giveaway and for digital distribution.
-Some of our releases were also shared with other labels.
-We are pretty open and flexible to whatever suits each artist.
+We usually pay for the number of copies we want to have with us for sale/give away and for the digital distribution.
+Some of our releases were also shared with other labels, we are pretty open and flexible to whatever suits each artist.

-Not really, we just asked some other label owners for advice, listened to some podcasts, and read interviews by labels we liked.
-I think we came to terms in an early stage that it’s definitely not gonna be an income source.
-But that’s also why we make events and make T-shirts, it balances out.
+Not really, just talked with some other label owners for advice, and listened to some podcasts and read interviews by labels we liked.
+I think we came to terms in an early stage it’s definitely not gonna be an income source.
+But that’s also why we make events and make T-shirts, it balances up.

 Come up with an idea- name, look, vibe